From Autumn to Ashes: Reunion (2014–present)

 On November 26, 2014, it was announced the band would be reuniting at Amnesia Rockfest in June 2015, stating that more shows would be announced soon after.

 On July 7, 2015, vocalist Francis Mark was charged in Michigan with maintaining a drug house.
 In a public statement, Mark addressed the charge, saying:

 In March 2020, the band confirmed a second string of reunion shows, their first in four years.
-However, due to the ongoing COVID-19 pandemic, both the first show in June and the second show in September were cancelled or rescheduled.
+However, due to the ongoing COVID-19 pandemic, both the first show in June and the second show in September were canceled or rescheduled.
 The band did confirm that it would play the rescheduled May 2021 dates of Furnace Fest.

-In a live interview on Twitch, and later uploaded to YouTube, guitarist Jeff Gretz confirmed that the second post-hiatus reunion was stipulated on writing new music and that the band had indeed been writing new songs, although uncertain of what would ultimately come of the writing sessions.
+In a live interview on Twitch, and later uploaded to YouTube, drummer Jeff Gretz confirmed that the second post-hiatus reunion was stipulated on writing new music and that the band had indeed been writing new songs, although uncertain of what would ultimately come of the writing sessions.

+On September 19, 2023, the band shared a short teaser video on social media.
+A few days later, on September 22, it was announced that the band would be embarking on a short tour of the East Coast in November and December later that year.
+These shows were the band's first since December 2021.

+FATA played a show in New York, early 2025, together with Thoughtcrimes and LaMacchia.